fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Set-AzureRmDataLakeStoreFirewallRule.md

 ```

 ### -Name
-The name of the firewall rule.
+Specifies the name of the firewall rule.

 ```yaml
 Type: String